stephenjjones/docker-data-science/README.md

 ```
 - `-i` flag: alias for `--interactive` keeps STDIN open even if not attached
 - `-t` flag: allocates a pseudo-TTY.
-- `-it`: basically when you combine `-i` and `-t` it makes the container start to look like a terminal conneciton sesion
+- `-it`: basically when you combine `-i` and `-t` it makes the container start to look like a terminal connection session
 - `-v` flag: alias for `--volume` Bind mounts a volume.
 This basically allows you to connect a local folder on your computer to a folder inside the container.
-You can then make changes in either the container or your local and its synced (or rather the same files).
+You can then make changes in either the container or your local and its synced (or rather they are the same files).
 	- /absolute/path/to/my/local/folder:/absolute/path/to/folder/in/container
 	- You must use absolute paths
 - `bash`: the bash at the end opens a bash terminal session in the container